 • Cement: 1 part

-• Sand: 1.5 parts
+• Sand (Fine Aggregate): 1.5 parts

-• Aggregate (Coarse): 3 parts
+• Coarse Aggregate: 3 parts

-• Water: Required quantity for hydration
+• Water: Required quantity (based on water-cement ratio)

 Characteristic Compressive Strength